FuelLabs/fuels-wallet/.changeset/stale-meals-shave.md

 "@fuel-wallet/types": patch
 ---

-ci: keep types private from now on"
+ci: keep types private from now on